 Christina joined Watsi on April 25th, 2015.
-Seven years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christina's most recent donation traveled 8,100 miles to support Erick, a football-loving 4-year-old from Tanzania, to fund leg surgery so he can grow up active and healthy.
+Eight years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christina's most recent donation traveled 2,700 miles to support Roly, a 2 year old boy from Bolivia, to fund life-saving heart surgery.

 Erick is a four year old boy, living with his parents and five siblings.
 He is a charming and playful fellow, who loves football.
 Erick was diagnosed with bilateral genu varus, a condition which causes his legs to bow outward, making it difficult for him to walk, and causing him pain.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 Our medical partner, African Mission Healthcare, has stepped up to help Erick access the corrective surgery he needs.
 They are requesting $880 to fund this procedure, which is scheduled to take place on June 7th at Arusha Lutheran Medical Centre, and which should restore Erick's mobility.
 After he heals, he will be able to engage in a variety of activities, and the risk of future complications will be greatly diminished.
 Erick’s father says: “We have hope that our son could have his legs corrected here.”